SurgicalScience/syn-iss-2023/writeup/writeup-guidelines.md

-# Writeup Submission Instructions
+# Writeup Guidelines

-## Preparing the writeup

-The writeup should be no more than 4 pages in length using the LNCS format.
-Details about the [LNCS format are here](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
-These guidelines were largely adopted from the SAR-RARP50 challenge [HERE](https://www.synapse.org/#!Synapse:syn27618412/wiki/).
+*These guidelines were largely adopted from the SAR-RARP50 challenge [HERE](https://www.synapse.org/#!Synapse:syn27618412/wiki/).*

-**A method write-up must be completed for your final submission to be scored.**

-Below is a template for write-ups that participants will need to use to describe the methods and algorithms used to compute their final submission to the Syn-ISS Challenge.
+Each participating team should prepare their writeup following these guidelines.
 It is encouraged to include citations and links to source code repositories if applicable.
 If you have source code publicly available (e.g., GitHub, BitBucket), please provide the link to your source code accordingly.

 Please make sure to include the following information.